 An alternate method of defining and storing function pointers is to use std::function, which is part of the standard library <functional> header.
 To define a function pointer using this method, declare a std::function object like so:

-As you see, both the return type and parameters go inside angled brackets, with the parameters inside parenthesis.
+As you see, both the return type and parameters go inside angled brackets, with the parameters inside parentheses.
 If there are no parameters, the parentheses can be left empty.
-Although this reads a little more verbosely, it’s also more explicit, as it makes it clear what the return type and parameters expected are (whereas the typedef method obscures them).

 Updating our earlier example with std::function: